When it’s time to look for a tax accountant, you want one who not only can help save you money

 3. What’s your experience with the IRS?

-Often people will tell you it’s important to hire a certified public accountant rather than an EA, or enrolled agent, because CPAs have more comprehensive certification requirements.
-While CPAs are state-certified and have training in such areas as financial planning and bookkeeping, EAs are certified by the federal government specifically to handle taxes and are often former IRS agents with extensive experience dealing with audits.
+Often people will tell you it’s important to hire a certified public accountant rather than an EA, or enrolled agent, because Accountants have more comprehensive certification requirements.
+While Accountants are state-certified and have training in such areas as financial planning and bookkeeping, EAs are certified by the federal government specifically to handle taxes and are often former IRS agents with extensive experience dealing with audits.
 “They’ve been in the belly of the beast.
 They may have more inside knowledge of how the IRS really works,” Viera says.
-On the other hand, a CPA will likely have more experience with broader financial planning issues.
+On the other hand, a Accountant will likely have more experience with broader financial planning issues.
 Rather than focusing on certification, Viera says, focus on how your accountant’s experience is relevant to your business.

 4. Who will be doing the work?